List of Nadia: The Secret of Blue Water episodes

-Nadia: The Secret of Blue Water (ふしぎの海のナディア, Fushigi no Umi no Nadia) is a Japanese animated television series inspired by the works of Jules Verne, particularly Twenty Thousand Leagues Under the Sea and the exploits of Captain Nemo.
+Nadia: The Secret of Blue Water (ふしぎの海のナディア, Fushigi no Umi no Nadia) is a Japanese animated television series inspired by the works of Jules Verne, particularly Twenty Thousand Leagues Under the Seas and the exploits of Captain Nemo.
 The series was created by NHK, Toho and Korad, from a concept of Hayao Miyazaki, and directed by Hideaki Anno of Gainax.
 The opening song is "Blue Water" by Miho Morikawa and the ending song is "Yes I Will" by Miho Morikawa.

 Nadia follows a young inventor named Jean and a former circus performer named Nadia, who wishes to return to her home in Africa.

-In its original Japanese broadcast, it aired from 1990 to 1991 and ran for 39 episodes, and was distributed by ADV Films in the United States.
-ADV's Anime Network has broadcast the series in the United States.
+The series aired from 1990 to 1991 and ran for 39 episodes in its original Japanese broadcast.
+In the United States, it was partially distributed on VHS by Streamline Pictures before ADV Films released the full series on VHS and DVD.
+ADV's Anime Network also broadcast the series.
 Following the 2009 closure of ADV, Sentai Filmworks re-licensed the anime series, which was re-released on Blu-ray and DVD in March 2014.